pedronahum/swift-jupyter/README.md

 Operating system:

-* Ubuntu 18.04 (64-bit); OR
+* Ubuntu 18.04 (64-bit)
+* macOS (with compatible Swift toolchain)
-* other operating systems may work, but you will have to build Swift from sources.
+* Other operating systems may work, but you will have to build Swift from sources.

 ### Installation